 If you prefer to drive, you can park your car in the temple compound where there are 112 bays.

 What To See At The Temple:

-As you enter the temple you see the nine-storey pagoda, decorated with figurines of Buddha.
+As you enter the temple you see the nine-story pagoda, decorated with figurines of Buddha.
 Inside are 10,000 “blessing lamps”, installed for devotees to dedicate to those whom they would like to be blessed.

 The weather up here is amazing.
 Cold, fresh mountain breeze mesmerizes you along with the natural beauty surrounding the temple.
-A must visit place and you surely will have a magical time here.
+A must-visit place and you surely will have a magical time here.